facebookresearch/minihack/docs/getting-started/interface.md

 ## Level Generator

 When creating a new MiniHack environment, a description file must be provided.
 One way of providing this des-file is writing it entirely from scratch.
-However, this requires learning the des-file format and is more difficult to do programmatically, so as part of MiniHack we provide the [LevelGenerator](APILINK) class which provides a convenient wrapper around writing a des-file.
+However, this requires learning the des-file format and is more difficult to do programmatically, so as part of MiniHack we provide the [LevelGenerator](../api/minihack.rst) class which provides a convenient wrapper around writing a des-file.
 The `LevelGenerator` class can be used to create MAZE-type levels with specified heights and widths, and can then fill those levels with objects, monsters and terrain, and specify the start point of the level.
 Combined with the [RewardManager](#reward-manager) which handles rewards, this enables flexible creation of a wide variety of environments.

 The level generator can start with either an empty maze (in which case only height and width are specified, see [Example 1](#example-1)) or with a pre-drawn map (see [Example 2](#example-2)).
 After initialisation, the level generator can be used to add objects, traps, monsters and other terrain features.
 Terrain can also be added (\cref{code:python} line 9).
 Once the level is complete, the `get_des()` function returns the des-file which can then be passed to the environment creation.
-The full API for `LevelGenerator` can be found [here](APILINK).
+The full API for `LevelGenerator` can be found [here](../api/minihack.rst).

 [Example 1](#example-1) shows how to create a simple skill acquisition task that challenges the agent to eat an apple and wield a dagger that is randomly placed in a 10x10 room surrounded by lava, alongside a goblin and a teleportation trap.
-The [RewadManager]()
+Here, a [RewardManager](./reward.html#reward-manager) is used to specify the tasks that need to be completed.

 [Example 2](#example-2) illustrates how to create a labyrinth task.
 Here, the agent starts near the entrance of a maze and needs to reach its centre.
 A Minotaur is placed deep inside the maze, which is a powerful monster capable of instantly killing the agent in melee combat.
 There is a wand of death placed in a random location in the maze.
 The agent needs to pick it up, and upon seeing the Minotaur, zap it in the direction of the monster.
-Once the Minotaur is killed, the agent needs to navigate itself towards the staircase (this is the default goal when \texttt{RewardManager} is not used).\footnote{Tools such as Monodraw can help draw the map layout: \url{https://monodraw.helftone.com}.}
+Once the Minotaur is killed, the agent needs to navigate itself towards the staircase (this is the default goal when `RewardManager` is not used).
+Tools such as [Monodraw](https://monodraw.helftone.com) can help draw the map layout.

-## Reward Manager

-Text

 ## Examples

 ### Example 1

-Creating a skill task using the LevelGenerator and RewardManager.
+Creating a skill task using the `LevelGenerator` and `RewardManager`.

 ```python
 # Define a 10x10 room and populate it with